jjmchew/jjmchew.github.io/LS171/05-writtenStudyNotes.md

 - TLS offers secure message exchange over an unsecure channel (HTTP) by providing: [^22]
   - **encryption** : encoding messages so only authorized recipients can decode
-    - uses TLS handshake to establish asymmetric/symmetric keys for message exchange; requires additional 2 RTT after TCP 3-way handshake [^23]
+    - uses TLS handshake to establish asymmetric/symmetric keys for message exchange; requires additional 2 RTT (depending on version) after TCP 3-way handshake [^23]
   - **authentication** : verify the identity of a party in message exchange [^24]
     - server issues a digital certificates; certificates issued by Certificate Authorities (CA) are safest, are digitally signed by CAs
     - "Chain of Trust" : server certificates are issued by Intermediate CA, which is certified by Root CAs (small group of highly trusted CAs)